NuanRMxi-Lazy-Team/NRLT_PhiCommonChart/en/markdown-examples.md

 The coordinate system used in this chart format has its origin in the bottom-left corner.
 The coordinate `(0, 0)` represents the bottom-left of the screen, and `(1, 1)` represents the top-right.

-## Time Unit

-All time values are expressed in **beats**.
-Actual time in seconds must be calculated using BPM.

 ## Commitment

 PhiCommonChart guarantees backward compatibility in future versions: